alexyzha/2048-Neural-Network/README.md

 # Local (Offline) Testing

 The game logic remains the same.
 The game now keeps track of the number of new games started, as well as average score and win rate.
 These can be viewed with the `diagnostic()` function.
 The bot (`agent.h/.cpp`) doesn't have a `learn()` function or `alpha` anymore, since those aren't needed.
 Its constructor is also changed to only accept a string `path`, a path to a file that contains bot weights (this can be found at `local-test/bot/infile.txt` or `online-test/server/bot/infile.txt`).
-Some results of local testing are shown below.
+The results of local testing are shown below (`1000` games).

 ![local test results](visuals/local-1000.png)